-Summary: Written and published July, 2017.
+Summary: This article was written and published July, 2017.
 This article teaches an important Christian principle essential to proper discipleship – absolute dependence on God for everything.
 His grace is sufficient for us…

 The key to Christian maturity and service is always having a conscious and practical dependence on God.
 This character trait is the main ingredient leading to obedience to the will of God for any believer.
 If we are serious about walking as a genuine Christian disciple, we will realize that maturity isn’t defined by developing independence, but the opposite of this – absolute dependence on God for everything.

 John 15:5 (NKJV)